 Andy previously worked as a psychiatric social worker at Kaiser Permanente, focusing on trauma treatment, crisis intervention, and emergency room psychiatric assessment.
 She has also worked in private practice and consulted for tech companies.

 At Camden Center, Andy is program director of the San Francisco location.
 She provides program management and oversees clinical operations.
+She is also chief of the Eos Program, which offers integrative treatment services to LGBTQIAP+ patients.

 Eric Chaghouri, MD, earned his Bachelor of Arts in Biology, with Summa Cum Laude honors, from the University of California, Los Angeles (UCLA).
 He earned his medical degree from the Keck School of Medicine at the University of Southern California (USC).